akshitsethi/wp-header-footer-code/src/readme.txt

-=== Maintenance Mode & Coming Soon ===
+=== WP Header & Footer Code ===
 Contributors: akshitsethi
 Donate link: https://akshitsethi.com/
-Tags: coming soon, coming soon page, construction, landing page, launch, launch page, maintenance, maintenance mode, newsletter, offline, unavailable, under construction, wordpress coming soon, wordpress maintenance mode, wordpress under construction
+Tags: header js, custom js, custom css, header css, insert js, insert css, add css, add js, page css, page js, custom post js, custom post js
 Requires at least: 3.5.1
 Tested up to: 5.4
-Requires PHP: 5.6
+Requires page js, PHP: 5.6
 Stable tag: 1.5.1
 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Create a simple yet elegant Coming Soon, Launch Page, Under Construction, or Maintenance Mode page for your website.
+Add your custom CSS and JS code globally to the header & footer of your website.
+Also, CSS & JS can be added for individual posts & pages as well.

 == Description ==
-The Maintenance Mode & Coming Soon plugin allows you to quickly & easily set up a Coming Soon, Launch Page, Under Construction, or Maintenance Mode page for your website.
-It's Simple yet flexible and works with any WordPress theme out there.
-Also, lets you have full control over the frontend of the website and every element can be customized with just a few clicks.
+Add your custom CSS and JS code globally to the header & footer of your website.
+Also, CSS & JS can be added for individual posts & pages as well.
+Comes packed with a beautiful editor which identifies code errors in real-time.

 = Plugin Features =

 * Works with any WordPress Theme.
-* Completely customize the look and feel of your **Coming Soon / Maintenance Mode** page.
-* Each and every element of the maintenance page can be configured.
-* W3 Total Cache and WP Super Cache Support.
-* Easily add Custom CSS and HTML.
-* Collect Emails with MailChimp.
-* You can let search engines to view website normally while visitors see the "Coming Soon" page.
-* Visible to only non logged in users so you can build your site while visitors see the "Coming Soon" page.
-Configurable via options panel.
+* Add CSS & JS code to the header & footer of your website.
+* Individual CSS & JS for posts & pages can also be added via meta boxes.
-* Supports Custom Login URL.
+* Supports all post types.
-* Integrated with Google Fonts.
-* Stretch Background Image to Cover the Entire Browser.
-* Uses HTML5 & CSS3.
-* Translation Ready, i18n Support.
-* Powerful Options Panel.
+* Beautiful editor for writing the code.
+* Get to know about the errors in your code in real time.
 * Get support within the options panel itself.
 It's something you going to love.
 * **FREE Forever**